C-reactive protein

 • Baseline elevation in patients with chronic diseases

-Important Note: Elevated CRP only indicates the presence of inflammation.
-The underlying cause must be confirmed with additional tests.
-Relying solely on CRP for diagnosis may lead to misjudgment, such as mistaking infection for autoimmune disease.
+Important Note: Elevated CRP only indicates the presence of inflammation; the underlying cause must be confirmed with additional tests.
+Relying solely on CRP for diagnosis can lead to misjudgment, such as mistaking infection for autoimmune disease.

 Precautions and Contraindications